How to Start a Business

 You can also refer to the Department of Revenue’s Taxpayer Education guides and tutorials, including a New Business Start-up Kit.

-6. Get a Local Business Tax Receipt
+5. Getting a Local Business Tax Receipt

 If you’re doing business in Jacksonville, you’re on the hook for local business taxes.
 You’ll need to obtain a Local Business Tax Receipt from the Duval County Tax Collector.

-All businesses large and small that provide merchandise, services, or entertainment to the public must have a Local Business Tax (LBT) Receipt.
+All businesses, large and small, that provide merchandise, services, or entertainment to the public must have a Local Business Tax (LBT) Receipt.
 So, even if you’re just a sole proprietor who makes money teaching guitar lessons, you’re required to have a receipt.

 Your LBT receipt must be clearly displayed within view of the public at your place of business, and you are subject to inspection by county tax officers at any time.